+For my Virtual Machines needs, some LUNS are presented to my VMware vSphere 5.1 Servers and until now,my labstorage was handle byFreeNas using iSCSI.
 For tests purposes, I replaced this FreeNas by Windows Server 2012 to take care of that part.

 Note: Before writing this post, I grouped my physical disks together into a container called storage poolsto manage those disks as a single storage space.
 Afterwards, in these storage pools, I created virtual disks (aka LUN)on which I specify a layout, … which is simply a raid level.

 In the following post I will talk about the following points:

 Quick iSCSI Terminology

 Quick look at iSCSI Target Management (GUI and PowerShell iSCSI Modules)

 Installing the Windows Feature iSCSI Server Target (PowerShell)

 Creating a iSCSI Virtual Disk (aka LUN) (PowerShell)

 Creating a iSCSI Target and assigning it to one or more initiator(s) (PowerShell)

-Finding the iSCSI Qualified Name (IQN) (vSphere Client and PowerCLI)
+Finding the iSCSI Qualified Name (IQN)</b> (vSphere Client and PowerCLI)

 Assigning a iSCSI Virtual Disk (LUN) to a iSCSI Target (PowerShell)

-iSCSI is used to facilitate data transfers over a network (LAN, WAN or Internet) and transferring data by carrying SCSI commands over IP networks. iSCSI leverages the Ethernet network and does not require any specialized hardware
+Note: The iSCSI protocol is fully documented by the RFC 3720and RFC 3721 iSCSI:iSCSI stands forInternet Small Computer System Interface.
+It’s an Internet Protocol (IP)-based storage networking standard for linking data storage facilities. iSCSI is used to facilitate data transfers over a network (LAN, WAN or Internet) and transferring data by carrying SCSI commands over IP networks. iSCSI leverages the Ethernet network and does not require any specialized hardware

 iSCSI Target Server: is the server that shares the storage, it runs the iSCSI Target.
 The server (machine) consumes the storage is called iSCSI initiator.

 iSCSI Initiator:Typically, it is an application server.
 For example, iSCSI Target provides storage to a SQL server, the SQL server will be the iSCSI initiator in this deployment.